Luis0lo/diary/README.md

 # Diary (Python - Django)
 Accountability is key.
 This repository's purpose is to track my day to day evolution

+## 13/08/2024

+- Day mostly spent on debugging and fixing redirect links.

 ## 12/08/2024

 - Restructure login to redirect users.